protocol/CryptoNetLab/README.md

 # CryptoNetLab
 A Public Good Cryptography Lab providing technological empowerment by creating secure building blocks for Web 3.0 protocols.

-**Welcome to the ResNetLab public repository.
-In this place, you will be able to find information about our Open Problems, RFPs, Open Positions, Research Areas, Research Projects and much more.** You can also consult the version on the [Protocol Labs Research website](https://research.protocol.ai/research/groups/resnetlab)
+**Welcome to the CryptoNetLab public repository.
+Here you will be able to learn about and contribute to our Open Problems, RFPs, and Research Projects, as well as keep tabs on what we're planning for the future.** You can also consult the version on the [Protocol Labs Research website](https://research.protocol.ai/research/groups/cryptonetlab)

 ## Table of Contents